-PDF Studio only needs an internet connection for a few functions:
+PDF Studio needs an internet connection for a few functions:

 - Registration / Un-Registration

 - Email a PDF through File > Email